manheicatherine/Northcoder-course/README.md

 You should now use git to download this repository so that you can work on the challenges on your local machine!

-Here's a tutorial on how to fork and clone this repo from Github: [Forking and cloning the project](https://youtu.be/QxvgzQFmOJE)
+Here's a tutorial on how to fork and clone this repo from Github: [Forking and cloning the project](https://youtu.be/QxvgzQFmOJE).
-<--- RE RECORD---->

 1. Fork and clone this repository.